salesforce-heroku-workshops/enterprise-java-developer/index.md

 Now that everything is setup you will create your first application on Heroku using a Spring MVC template application.

-1. From the Eclipse menu bar select File
+1. From the Eclipse menu bar select `File`
-2. Select New
+2. Select `New`
-3. Select Project
+3. Select `Project...`
 4. Expand the `Heroku` section
 5. Select `Create Heroku App from Template`
 6. Select `Next`
 7. If prompted for your `secure storage password` enter it and select `Ok`
 8. Pick a name for your application.
 The name needs to be unique across all of the apps on Heroku.
-It can only use alpha-numeric characters and dashes.
+It can only contain *lower case* letters, numbers, and dashes.
 Enter that name in the `Application Name` field.
-9. Select `Next`
-10. Select `Web app with Spring and Tomcat`
+9. Select `Web app with Spring and Tomcat`
-11. Select `Finish`
+10. Select `Finish`

 You now have a simple Spring MVC application in Eclipse which has also been deployed on Heroku.
 View your application on Heroku in your web browser by navigating to `http://yourappname.herokuapp.com` (replacing `yourappname` with the name you selected for your application).